amirhp-com/upload-url-to-server/README.md

-Upload File from URL to WebServer v.7
+Upload File from URL to WebServer v.
+7.0
 =====================================

 #### One click ready solution to upload a file from URL to your hosting storage (e.g. CPanel).